-The data is received by Elia with a different level of aggregation (from aggregated on BSP level to data per delivery point).
+The data is received by Elia in different time frames, i.e. real-time versus ex-post and also with a different level of aggregation (from aggregated on BSP level to data per delivery point).
 Therefore, it is required to perform consistency checks to verify the correctness of the data.